1. How Long Does Mental Health treatment Take?

 If you, your child or another loved one needs to further help deciding what level of treatment is most appropriate, please call us today at 1-855-233-2044 to discuss your options.

-10. Can someone lose their job for attending rehab?
+8. Can someone lose their job for attending treatment?

 Patients often have a fear of losing their job if they attend rehab.
 It goes without saying, however, that those patients may lose their jobs if they don’t get help with their problems.
 Most companies recognize the desire to improve, and the recovery efforts may be supported by the company.
 Inpatient programs require taking time off from work.
 However, there are options that can help ease this process, such as: Employee Assistance Programs, the Family and Medical Leave Act (FMLA), Vacation Time, and/or choosing an Outpatient Program.
 But if none of these apply and the company is not supportive, the patient needs to decide whether their life is more important than the hassle of looking for a new job after rehab.